JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 APIs marked with @Deprecated(forRemoval=true), @ApiStatus.Experimental, @ApiStatus.Internal/IntellijInternalApi, or @ApiStatus.ScheduledForRemoval don't need to be documented.

-To document a new incompatible change, add a new line with the problem pattern followed by a 2nd line with ": "-prefixed human-readable description and recommended fix/action (please write full sentence ending with '.', see existing entries as reference).
+To document a new incompatible change, add a new line with the problem pattern followed by a 2nd line with ": "-prefixed human-readable description and recommended fix/action (REQUIRED, please write full sentence ending with '.', see existing entries as reference).
 Non-platform changes must be grouped under relevant section for plugin.

 The following problem patterns are supported and must be followed EXACTLY: